denoland/docs/runtime/manual/node/migrate.md

 [runtime permissions](../basics/permissions.md) that allow you to control what your code can access.

-To migrate an existing Node.js project to Deno, there are a number of differences to take into account between the Node and Deno runtimes.
-This guide will walk you through migrating your Node.js project to Deno.
+This guide will walk you through migrating your Node.js project to Deno and offer some optional suggestions of ways to optimize your codebase.

 ## Module imports and exports